-- Repair: For repair activities, the homeowner must agree to own and use the home as their primary residence for three (3) years, as secured through a deferred forgivable lien and promissory note.
+- Repair: For repair activities, the homeowner must agree to own and use the home as their primary residence for three (3) years calculated from the day of the Final Inspection, secured through a deferred forgivable lien and promissory note according to the terms and conditions as established in Applicant's Grant Agreement,.
 Alternatively, and at the Program's discretion, it may be secured through an Entry of Judgement by Confession.
 If a homeowner moves or sells the home within three (3) years, the entire amount of the benefit received must be repaid in full to PRDOH.
-There will be no amortization schedule associated with repair. - Reconstruction: For reconstruction activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after reconstruction as secured through a deferred forgivable lien and promissory note.
+There will be no amortization schedule associated with repair. - Reconstruction: For reconstruction activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after reconstruction, calculated from the day of the Final Inspection, secured through a deferred forgivable lien and promissory note according to the terms and conditions as established in Applicant's Grant Agreement.
 Alternatively, and at the Program's discretion, it may be secured through an Entry of Judgement by Confession.
 Applicants will be required to certify their compliance with this requirement on an annual basis for the first (5) five years of their compliance period.
 Thereafter, applicants will be monitored for compliance by the Program every third (3rd) year.
-If a homeowner moves or sells the home within the first five years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
-If a homeowner moves or sells the home after five (5) years but before completing the fifteen (15) year occupancy and ownership period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years. - Relocation: For relocation activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after relocation as secured through a deferred forgivable lien and promissory note.
+If a homeowner moves or sells the home after five (5) years but before completing the fifteen (15) year occupancy and ownership period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years.

+• Relocation: For relocation activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after relocation as a condition of the Applicant's Grant Agreement and as secured through a deferred forgivable lien and promissory note on the replacement property.
 Applicants will be required to certify their compliance with this requirement on an annual basis for the first (5) five years of their compliance period.
 Thereafter, applicants will be monitored for compliance by the Program every third (3rd) year.
 If a homeowner moves or sells the home within the first (5) five years, the entire amount of the benefit received must be repaid in full to PRDOH.
 If a homeowner moves or sells the home after five (5) years but before completing the fifteen (15) year occupancy and ownership period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years.

-The R3 Program may consider forgiving the applicant's obligations during the compliance period promissory note and releasing the lien of a sold home only in extenuating circumstances and on a case by case basis.
-Examples of extenuating circumstances to be considered by the Program include but are not limited to life changing events that may cause an applicant to need a larger, smaller, or different home, such as marriage, divorce, birth, and death, and military deployments or reassignments.
+The R3 Program may consider forgiving the applicant's obligations during the compliance period and/or releasing the lien of a sold home only in extenuating circumstances and on a case-by-case basis.
+Examples of extenuating circumstances to be considered by the Program include, but are not limited to, life changing events that may cause an applicant to need a larger, smaller, or different home, such as marriage, divorce, birth, and death, and military deployments or reassignments.